People may have difficulty reading, writing, speaking, understanding, or repeating language.

 Most people with aphasia have more than one type, although one type is often more severe than the others.
 Most people who have expressive or receptive aphasia have both types to some degree.
 But types of aphasia overlap a lot.
 Thus, doctors tend to describe the specific problems a person has in addition to identifying the type of aphasia.

 Usually, doctors can identify aphasia by talking with the person and asking a few questions.
 However, they need to make sure that the apparent problems with language are not caused by problems with hearing or vision or by muscle or nerve problems that affect speaking or writing, including dysarthria.
-Dysarthria is a speech problem, which affects the nerves and muscles that control the ability to speak—the ability to physically pronounce sounds and words.
-Aphasia is a language disorder, indicating a brain problem, and affects comprehension, thought, and word finding.
+Dysarthria Dysarthria Dysarthria is loss of the ability to articulate words normally.
+Speech may be jerky, staccato, breathy, irregular, imprecise, or monotonous, but people can understand language and use it correctly... read more is a speech problem, which is due to damage that affects the nerves and muscles that control the ability to speak—the ability to physically pronounce sounds and words.
+Aphasia is a language disorder, indicating a brain problem that affects comprehension, thought, and word finding.

 Doctors evaluate how fluently people speak, whether starting to speak is difficult, and whether people have difficulty finding words, naming objects, or repeating phrases.
 Doctors also check how well people understand what is said to them—for example, whether they can understand and carry out a command.
 People are asked to write and to read aloud.

-Standardized tests of brain function (neuropsychologic testing) may be given by a neuropsychologist or speech and language therapist.
-They can help doctors identify aphasia that causes only subtle symptoms.
+Certain standardized tests of brain function (neuropsychologic testing Diagnosis Agnosia is loss of the ability to identify objects using one or more of the senses.
+Symptoms vary depending on where the brain is damaged.
+Doctors determine whether people have agnosia by asking... read more ) may be given by a neuropsychologist or speech and language therapist.
+Neuropsychologic testing provides information about how different areas of the brain are functioning.
+These tests can help doctors identify aphasia that causes only subtle symptoms.
 These tests also help doctors plan treatment and determine how likely recovery is.

 Imaging tests, such as computed tomography (CT) or magnetic resonance imaging (MRI), are done to find out what type of brain damage caused the aphasia.
 Other tests may be done depending on the suspected cause.